TREASURIES-Yields fall as investors stay cautious after Fed stimulus

 Nearly a third of the U.S. population is now subject to rules shuttering non-essential businesses and discouraging people from leaving their homes, to help slow the spread of the virus.
 Hundreds of thousands of people have already filed for unemployment insurance in California alone, the state’s governor said at the weekend, and many analysts are projecting declines in economic output next quarter that are far worse than the steepest drop during the Great Recession.

 Stocks initially rose, then fell after the Fed announcement.
-(Reporting by Kate Duguid Editing by Chizu Nomiyama and Tom Brown)
+(Reporting by Kate Duguid Editing by Chizu Nomiyama, Tom Brown and David Gregorio)